 Upload videos from URL

-feature to retrieve and use public URLs from popular cloud file hosting services for uploading media.
+You can use the pull-based upload feature to retrieve and use public URLs from popular cloud file hosting services for uploading media.
 This method is especially useful for large files that may have been edited or processed by external teams outside of your organization.
-Instead of downloading large files to your local system, you can provide a direct URL, and FastPix will then pull the file from its location and begin processing it.
+Instead of downloading large files to your local system, you can provide a direct URL.
+FastPix pulls the file from its location and starts processing it.
 After successful processing, the media becomes available for streaming and other operations within the FastPix platform.

-PLEASE NOTE
+NOTE

 Public URL requirements